LMBertholdo/ixp-symmetry-rate/README.md

 Our method and results are described in the paper **"On the Asymmetry of Internet eXchange Points"** (to be presented in [CNSM 2022](http://cnsm-conf.org/2022/))

 In this repository you can find three folders:
-* Analize: contains python notebook data analize and graphs we used in the paper
+* Analyze: contains python notebook data analize and graphs we used in the paper
 * Classifier: Software we develop to process datasets and generate intermediary files for data-analyze
 * Dataset: datasets collected using measurement process descripted in the paper.